eamsdev/MiniESS/README.md

 }
 ```

-The added/published events are applied the write model via the `Apply(IDomainEvent @event)` method.
+The added/published events are applied to the write model via the `Apply(IDomainEvent @event)` method.

 ```cs
 protected override void Apply(IDomainEvent @event)